sadia-tahsin/user_mangement_app/README.md

    The API endpoint URL is: http://localhost:5000/api/users/:userId
 - Delete a user: To check this API for deleting a user from DB, Postman or a similar application can be used to send a DELETE request.
   The API endpoint URL is: http://localhost:5000/api/users/:userId
 - Add New Product in Order:  To examine this API for adding a new product to a user, need to make a PUT request using the Postman or similar application.
-The data format is similar to the [sample data](##Sample-data_for-the-POST-request-body:)
+The data format is similar to the [Link to sample data](#sample-data_for-the-POST-request-body:)
    The API endpoint URL is: http://localhost:5000/api/users/:userId/orders
 - Retrieve all orders for a specific user: To explore this API for retrieving orders of a user, need to make a GET request using the Postman or similar application.
    The API endpoint URL is: http://localhost:5000/api/users/:userId/orders